|NEXT||HOME||BACK TO BLOG|

 Tucson: Home to Barb & Andrew's

 Jenny lives in Vermont.
 I live in New Jersey.
 So if we're going to fly someplace, it makes more sense for us to fly separately.
 So I flew to Tucson from Newark through Chicago, while she flew from Hartford through Atlanta.
 I was flying with my guitar, which is always a bit of a pain.
 My usual routine is to carry it with me through the airport to the gate, and then take it on board if it will fit in the overheads, or gate-check it if it won't.
 I have a really good flight case, which is cut specifically to fit the shape of my customized Martin D-28 , and is great protection, but it weighs a ton.
 On top of that, my checked-in bag was stuffed to bursting, and only made it below the 50 pound limit because I took my not-so-small laptop with me on board in my backpack.
 So I was not travelling light.
 To my utter astonishment, when I brought the guitar up to the gate, and inquired as to whether I could take it on board or gate-check it, the attendant very kindly took the instrument from me and put it in the overhead compartment above my seat before anyone boarded the plane!
 Kudos United Airlines.
 Service above and beyond the call of duty.
-Very different from my experience on my flight back home.
-Read on.
+Very different from my experience on the flight back home.
+Read on to the very last entry.

 My good friend Larry picked me up at 5:30 AM (which shows you what a good friend he is) and dropped me off at Newark Airport.
 The flight was uneventful, and Andrew picked me up in Tucson at 11:00 AM, adding 3 hours for the time zone change.
 We made a few stops in Tucson for some chores Andrew needed to do and to grab a bite, and headed out to his home.